Code-Institute-Submissions/windsurfschool/README.md

     On large devices the title and full menu will be shown.<br>
     Each row will be shown horizontal.
     <li><strong>Menu links</strong><br>
-     The menu links are internal links and will lead to the right part on the website.
+     The menu links will link you to the right page on the website.
     <li><strong>Reservation form</strong><br>
     The reservation form has required attributes which are needed for a windsurf lesson reservation.
     <li><strong>Contact form</strong><br>